Stakvino/Simon-Game/README.md

 # Simon-Game
-Free Code Camp
+Free Code Camp :
-A game that creates a series of tones and lights and requires a user to repeat the sequence.
+Simon-Game is a game that creates a series of tones and lights and requires a user to repeat the sequence.